gustavmaskowitz/talentdb-gospel-demo/README.md

 # Installing NodeJS and NPM:

+For production you should make this a docker image, but for dev purposes it's nice to edit, save, run without any additional overhead.
 I'm using Ubuntu 18.04 so followed [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04).
 Once you have the latest versions of node and npm, move on
 *  apt install -y nodejs npm nginx git
 * (This only gets you node v8.10.0 and npm 3.5.2 from Ubuntu so follow the tut above to get to Node v10.17.0 and npm 6.11.3
 *  curl -sL https://deb.nodesource.com/setup_10.x -o nodesource_setup.sh